 Taking a step towards FRS

 Throughout his career in agriculture, Joe was always familiar with FRS Farm Relief.
 It wasn’t until a visit to his local FRS in 2018 did he realise just how flexible being an FRS Operator was.

 “Farm work was what I have always known, I always have a pair of wellies in the boot of the car.
 I was in town and decided I had nothing to lose so I called to the FRS office.
 They were friendly and helpful, so I applied that day.
 I was able to start straight away because I had experience.
 I was out with a farmer the next morning and haven’t looked back since.”

-Joe currently works between 3 local farms but during the busy Spring period could visit up to 7 farms a month.
+Joe works between 3 local farms but during busy periods could visit up to 7 farms a month.